BensThoughts/zero-rabbit/README.md

 ```javascript
 rabbit.publish(channel, exchange, routingKey, message, options)
 ```
 ***routingKey*** is now not optional.
 It is now the third arg and ***message*** is now the fourth.
-Again to be inline with the official amqplib which does not allow routingKey to be optional.
+Again to be perfectly inline with the official amqplib which does not allow routingKey to be optional.
 You must declare it as '' if you don't care about it.

 **New Functions:**
 ```javascript